Painting Outdoor Furniture: Techniques and Durable Paint Choices for Longevity

 Use a Brush for Tight Spots

-Use a paintbrush to paint hard-to-reach areas like spindles, crevices, and trim.
-Then use a paint roller for large, open surfaces.
-A roller sleeve with a medium nap (about 3/8 inch) works well for most outdoor furniture.
-Apply paint in even strokes, overlapping each pass slightly.
+Use a brush to reach spindles, crevices, and trim.
+For large flat areas, switch to a roller with a medium nap (around 3/8 inch).
+Apply paint in smooth, even strokes, overlapping each pass slightly.

 Apply Thin, Even Coats

-With the right prep, tools, and technique, you’ll achieve an attractive and protective finish on your outdoor furniture.
-Your freshly painted pieces will be ready to use and enjoy for many seasons to come!
+With the right prep, tools, and patience, you’ll achieve an attractive, protective finish that lasts for many seasons.

 Preventing Peeling and Cracking of Outdoor Furniture Paint